andry3vi/cls_tools/README.md

 - asdf
 - numpy

-These are installed automatically by `pip install .`.

 ## Quick usage

 A runnable example is provided in `example.py` which demonstrates a typical analysis flow and plotting.